irmen/Pyro4/docs/source/servercode.rst

     Create a new Pyro daemon.

     :param host: the hostname or IP address to bind the server on.
 Default is ``None`` which means it uses the configured default (which is localhost).
+                 It is necessary to set this argument to a visible hostname or ip address, if you want to access the daemon from other machines.
     :type host: str or None
     :param port: port to bind the server on.
 Defaults to 0, which means to pick a random port.
     :type port: int